TousAntiCovid/clea-server/clea-ws-rest/README.md

 The structure received by this module is:

-- pivotDateAsNtpTimestamp : pivotDate as NTP Timestamp
+- pivotDateAsNtpTimestamp : pivotDate as NTP Timestamp.
+It pivot date is less than now - property clea.conf.retentionDurationInDays days, then the pivot date used to detect backward or forward visits will be (now - property clea.conf.retentionDurationInDays days)
 - An array of visits composed of:

   . qrCodeScanTime : date of scan as NTP Timestamp